Lesyg/FoldSync/README.md

 >It is undesirable to use third-party libraries that implement folder synchronization;

 >It is allowed (and recommended) to use external libraries implementing other well-known algorithms.
 For example, there is no point in implementing yet another function that calculates MD5 if you need it for the task – it is perfectly acceptable to use a  third-party (or built-in) library.

+## Setup

+download the main.py file

+This program uses python dependencies click and crontab.

+The scheduling of this program is handled by cron.

+To install these packages run:

+`pip install click`

+`pip install python-crontab`